mininet/mininet.github.com/source/download/index.markdown

 ------------------------------------------------------
 This option works well for local VM, remote EC2, and native installs.
 It assumes the starting point of a fresh Ubuntu install.

+We strongly recommend more recent Ubuntu versions, such as 12.10, because they support newer version of Open vSwitch.

 To find out which version of Ubuntu you are running, run the command

     lsb_release -a